OpenNebula/docs/source/operation/vm_setup/add_content.rst

 to it for your users.
 This basically means two different things:

 -  Add base disk images with OS installations of your choice.
 Including any software package of interest.
 -  Define virtual servers in the form of VM Templates.
-We recommend that VM definitions are made by the admins as it may require fine or advanced tunning.
+We recommend that VM definitions are made by the admins as it may require fine or advanced tuning.
 For example you may want to define a LAMP server with the capacity to be instantiated in a remote AWS cloud.

 When you have basic virtual server definitions the users of your cloud can use them to easily provision VMs, adjusting basic parameters, like capacity or network connectivity.

-There are three basic methods to bootstratp the contents of your cloud, namely:
+There are three basic methods to bootstrap the contents of your cloud, namely:

 - **External Images**.
 If you already have disk images in any supported format (raw, qcow2, vmdk...) you can just add them to a datastore.
 Alternatively you can use any virtualization tool (e.g. virt-manager) to install an image and then add it to a OpenNebula datastore.
 - **Install within OpenNebula**.
 You can also use OpenNebula to prepare the images for your cloud.
 The process will be as follows: